Last updated 15 Jul 2026, 19:51 UTC · updated through the trading day

 This daily chart compares JPMorgan Chase price movement with live fear, greed, neutral and extreme sentiment readings for the wider market trend.

-During the last 4 days, JPMorgan Chase sentiment ranged from 68 (Greed) to 72 (Greed), with the current reading sitting at 71.
+During the last 882 days, JPMorgan Chase sentiment ranged from 8 (Extreme Fear) to 86 (Extreme Greed), with the current reading sitting at 76.

 What Is the JPMorgan Chase Fear and Greed Index Today?